-Note that if all members of a fund category were uniform and consistent in their risk factor exposures, and the risk factors were comprehensive, there would be no need to risk-adjust returns when creating category-based star ratings.
+If all members of a fund category were uniform and consistent in their risk factor exposures, and the risk factors were comprehensive, there would be no need to risk-adjust returns when creating categorybased star ratings.
 However, even within a tightly defined category, the risk exposures of individual funds vary over time.
 Also, no style profile or category definition is comprehensive enough to capture all risk factors that affect the returns of the funds within a category.